ayahfouad/Tidy-Data-Assignment/CODE_BOOK.md

-####**Step 7** :
+#### **Step 7** :
 ##### changind the names of columns to be more descriptive

 - code column in output_data renamed into activities_type
-- All "Acc" in column’s name replaced by "Accelerometer"
+- All "Acc" in columnâ€™s name replaced by "Accelerometer"
-- All 'Gyro' in column’s name replaced by 'Gyroscope'
+- All 'Gyro' in columnâ€™s name replaced by 'Gyroscope'
-- All 'BodyBody' in column’s name replaced by 'Body'
+- All 'BodyBody' in columnâ€™s name replaced by 'Body'
-- All 'Mag' in column’s name replaced by 'Magnitude'
+- All 'Mag' in columnâ€™s name replaced by 'Magnitude'
-- All 'start' with character f in column’s name replaced by 'Frequency'
+- All 'start' with character f in columnâ€™s name replaced by 'Frequency'
-- All start with 't' in column’s name replaced by 'Time'
+- All start with 't' in columnâ€™s name replaced by 'Time'

-####**Step 8** :
+#### **Step 8** :
 ##### creating independent tidy data set with the average of each variable for each activity and each subject

 - **FinalData** : is a dataset with the mean avarage for each activity and subject in the output_data.